martasd/workflow-viz/README.md

 Visualizes XML Workflow Descriptor using SVG.

 See [Demo](https://martasd.github.io/workflow-viz) for a live example.
+To display a visualization, upload a workflow file from `test-input` directory such as `strate.xml`.

 ## Code Documentation